Workplace Violence - Prevention Is The Key

 Workplace Violence Preparation

 After conducting a full security assessment for a client BPS informed them that our findings indicated that their most likely scenario was a workplace violence incident within two years.
-They chose not to do anything and unfortunately we were right and an employee was assaulted by her estranged boyfriend less than a year and a half later.
+They chose not to do anything and unfortunately an employee was assaulted by her estranged boyfriend less than a year and a half later.
 It was after that incident that the client decided they needed us to develop an awareness and response program for them.